smhdhsn/zed/README.md

 $project->delete();
 ```
 ### Command
-PHP-M also provides a way to interact with the application via the command line.
+ZED also provides a way to interact with the application via the command line.
 You can create your own command with the command below:
 ```shell
 php command make:command YourCommand
 ```